TULiberalArts/Environmental-Studies/pages/student-life.md

 # meta-data variables
 title: Student Life
 description: >-
-  We nominate outstanding students at the Department of Geography and Urban Studiesfor environmental studies scholarships.
+  Consider studying abroad, applying for awards or scholarships, and joining an undergraduate student organization or graduate professional organization such as Gamma Theta Upsilon, through the Environmental Studies program in the department of Geography and Urban Studies at Temple University's College of Liberal Arts.
 keywords: 'Department of Geography and Urban Studies, student organizations, Environmental Studies scholarships, Environmental Studies awards, Gamma Theta Upsilon'
 # custom variables
 sidebar: false